Prabhaker24/prabhu/security.md

 # Security Controls Map
-This is a diagram which depicts how security works in pravega. (need more help for this)
+Diagram which depicts how security works in pravega. (need more help for this)
 # Authentication
-This section describes the various default settings and configuration options for how users or processes authenticate to the product subsystems.
+This section describes the various default settings and configuration options for how users or processes authenticate to the product subsystems.\
 Pravega supports pluggable authentication and authorization, The custom implementation performs the implementation of the AuthHandler interface, Administrators and users are allowed to implement their own Authorization/Authentication plugins.
 Multiple plugins of such kind can exist together.
 The implementation of plugin follows the Java Service Loader approach.
 The required Jars for the custom implementation needs to be located in the CLASSPATH to enable the access for Pravega Controller for implementation.
 ## Login Security Settings
 Login security including the topics of login banners, usually presenting legal disclaimers and other usage and privacy policies, failed login behaviour, and account lockout options. (need more help for this)